Brian Clough: Playing career

+Middlesbrough

-Following this, he became a prolific striker for his home town club Middlesbrough scoring 204 goals in 222 league matches for Boro, including 40 or more goals in four consecutive seasons.
-However, Clough also regularly submitted transfer requests and had a tense relationship with some of his fellow players.
+Following this, he became a prolific striker for his home town club Middlesbrough since his debut in the 1955–56 season and an impressive 1956–57 season now as starter, scoring 204 goals in 222 league matches for Boro, including 40 or more goals in four consecutive seasons, being Division Two topscorer in two of them: 1958–59 and 1959–60.
+However, Clough also regularly submitted transfer requests since the 1957–58 season and had a tense relationship with some of his fellow players.
 He was especially irked by Boro's leaky defence, which conceded goals as regularly as he scored them.
-After a 6–6 draw against Charlton Athletic, Clough sarcastically asked his teammates how many goals they would have to score in order to win a match.
+In the 1960–61 season after a 6–6 draw against Charlton Athletic, Clough sarcastically asked his teammates how many goals they would have to score in order to win a match.
 He also publicly accused some of his teammates of betting against the team and deliberately letting in goals.
 While at Middlesbrough, Clough became acquainted with goalkeeper Peter Taylor, with whom he would later form a successful managerial partnership at several clubs.

-Clough played twice for the England national football team, against Wales on 17 October 1959 and Sweden on 28 October 1959, without scoring.
+Sunderland

-In July 1961, one of Clough's transfer requests was finally accepted and he moved to Boro's local rivals Sunderland for £55,000.
+In July 1961, one of Clough's transfer requests was finally accepted and he moved to Boro's local rivals Sunderland for £55,000 scoring 34 goals in the 1961–62 season.
 With Sunderland, Clough scored a total of 63 goals in 74 matches.
 In the 1962–63 season, Clough had scored 24 league goals by December as Sunderland pushed for promotion.
 In a match against Bury at Roker Park on 26 December 1962, in icy conditions and torrential rain, Clough was put through on goal and collided with goalkeeper, Chris Harker.
 Clough tore the medial and cruciate ligaments in his knee, an injury which in that era usually ended a player's career.
 He returned two years later, but could manage only three games and then retired from playing at the age of 29.

 Clough's manager at Sunderland was Alan Brown, a disciplinarian credited as a big influence on Clough.
 Brown inspired fear, imposed a strict code of conduct and would fine players for minor transgressions.
 He once upbraided Clough for talking to a friend during a training session.
 Such traits would later be adopted by Clough himself when he became a manager.

 Of the players who have scored over 200 goals in the English leagues, Clough has the highest goals-per-game ratio of 0.916, and has the second highest ratio in the list that includes the Scottish leagues.

+England

+Clough played twice for the England national football team, against Wales on 17 October 1959 and Sweden on 28 October 1959, without scoring, although hitting the crossbar and post against Sweden.